 The Waterford experience is “It’s not that hard; just turn the wheel in the direction you want to go.”
 This quote is the pragmatic and applicable side of the Waterford experience, the side in which --when a giant neon sign that reads “Opportunity” is present-- we are given a firm yet gentle thrust in its direction, and are able to reap its rewards, becoming the people standing here today.

 The Waterford experience can be distilled down into these two quotes, into these two stories.
 It is a perfect combination of these two ethe.
 It is a pedagogical --at times aphoristic-- institution that offers instruction along the ever constant journey to become more complete.
 Mrs. Rosett says “one day you will understand this” when we read Animal Farm in sixth grade, because there is a dawning moment years later when we feel like we almost do.
 Mrs. Reinhardt says “one day you will understand this” when we sing songs in latin as third graders because some of us become prodigious latin scholars in our upper-school years, while others of us appreciate the theory behind the keys and scales that make up those same songs as we grow older.
-Mr. Henrikson says “one day you will understand this” when geometry and physics feel impossible because some of us go on to become engineers and roboticists as teenagers.
 Mrs. Dahl says “one day you will understand this” in nursery threes when the prospect of counting to twenty appears insurmountable because some of us will go on to win math competitions and become certifiable mathematical geniuses.
 Mrs. Knight says “one day you will understand this” in nursery fours when learning the alphabet appears an alien impossibility because some of us will go on to read works such as Infinite Jest and Ulysses on our own time for personal enjoyment.
 Mr. Wade says “one day you will understand this” when sorting out the various belligerents in world war two seems a useless chore in sixth grade because some of us will go on to become anti-war advocates once we have attained greater historical knowledge.